boucadair/5g-slice-realization/draft-srld-teas-5g-slicing.md

    routers), and 2 Transport Planes (e.g., latency optimized transport plane using link latency metrics for path calculation, and transport plane following IGP metrics).
-TN QoS Class determines the per-hop behavior when the packets are transiting through the provider network, while Transport Plane determines the path, optimized or constrained based on operator's business criteria, that the packets use to transit through the provider network.
+TN QoS Class determines the per-hop behavior when the packets are transiting through the provider network, while transport plane determines the paths for packets through provider network based on operator's business model (operator's requirement).
+   This path can be optimised or constrained.

 ##  5QI-aware Model